MariusAlbrecht/MemeCLI/README.md

 the tool is split into two parts:

-- the `drawTextOnImage` class and function in the `editor.py` file and
+- the `drawTextOnImage` class and function in the `editor.py` file, which handle the drawing itself and
-- ...
+- the `main.py` files which handles profiles and the actual meme creation

 ## drawTextOnImage